kicksluci/rpgmaker-application-bundles-EN/README.md

 Please make sure to update tests as appropriate.

-All applications test on a MacBook Air (M1, 2020) running macOS 12.2.1 "Monterey"
+All applications tested on a MacBook Air (M1, 2020) running macOS 12.2.1 "Monterey" and a MacBook Air (13-inch, 2017) running macOS 12.2.1 "Monterey"

 ## Credit